swcarpentry/git-novice/CONTRIBUTING.md

 ### Contribution roles

 For a tutorial your role could be of a __Developer__, __Reviewer__, or __Maintainer__.
-Our goal is to keep an homogeneous package environment among Developers and Reviewers of a “development branch” different to main.
+Our goal is to keep an homogeneous package environment among Developers and Reviewers of a “feature branch” different to main.
 This implies that:

 - We will use [`sandpaper::use_package_cache()`](https://carpentries.github.io/sandpaper/reference/package_cache.html#background) in the R project.
 - The Developer will need to register the package version to use in a `renv.lock` file.